--CATS SLEEP ANYWHERE:

 St. Jerome in his study kept a great big cat,

-It's always in his pictures, with its feet upon the mat.
+It's always in his pictures, with its feet

 Did he give it milk to drink, in a little dish?